TedHusted/awake/awake.md/awake.md

 “Do you have a minute?”

 Carla Mitchell stands up, tall and lithe.
-She looks around the crowded tavern.
+She looks around the crowded but quiet tavern.
+Country western music is playing but the crowd noise is only a low hum.
+Nearly all of the patrons are conversing by link.

 “Sure, where are you?”

 “In the back.”

 She ducks around a corner of the room and leans up next to Noah at a high table, her long thick brunette hair pulled to one side.
+At  190cm, Noah is still 10cm taller than Carla.

 “What’s up, big guy?”

-“Have you been on Pulse lately, Carla.”
+“Have you heard anything unusual about Pulse lately, Carla?”

-“I noticed that the feeds in my interest hubs improved over the weekend, like everyone else on the west coast.
+“I heard that the feeds in the interest hubs improved over the weekend for everyone on the west coast.
 The mystery is why Pulse is not making it more of a thing.
-The changes are goat.”
+The changes are suppose to be goat.”

 Noah raises a fist and switches from the regular app to the secure Signal version.